 Mixed incontinence - Includes a mix of more than one type of urinary incontinence.

 Incontinence isn’t a diagnosis in itself – it’s a symptom of an underlying condition.
 Therefore, the treatment of incontinence starts with addressing the cause wherever possible.

 Once a cause is established, the following methods can be very helpful in improving bladder control:

 Urological Associates specializes in performing procedures that resolve urinary incontinence, including:

 An artificial urinary sphincter is a device only approved for use in males, which consists of a cuff filled with fluid that wraps around your urethra, a balloon that goes at the front of your bladder, and a pump fitted in your scrotum.
 The cuff prevents urine from passing down your urethra until you’re ready to urinate.

 PTNS is a treatment for overactive bladder problems.
 If other treatments for urinary urgency, urge incontinence, and urinary frequency aren’t proving effective, PTNS could help.
 It involves stimulating the tibial nerve in your ankle, which affects the nerves in your spinal cord responsible for bladder control.

 InterStim is an electronic device that your provider at Urological Associates implants into your body.
 It stimulates your sacral nerves, which improves bladder control if you have urinary urgency or urinary frequency.
-More information about how InterStim works can be found here.
+More information about how InterStim works can be found (opens in a new tab).

 A sling is a support device for the urethra, the tube that carries urine from the bladder.
 If your pelvic floor muscles are weak, they can’t hold your urethra in the right position, which means the urethra can’t maintain its leak-proof seal.
 A sling goes under the urethra and keeps it in the right position.
 It also provides protection against stress incontinence by supporting the urethra when you cough, sneeze, or laugh.